tmalcolm-0607/WildfrostBirthday/docs/tracking.md

 - Diagram the workflow for adding new content to the mod.
 - Document the `TraitData` class and its usages in the mod.
 - Create a guide for modifying and extending existing game assets.
+- Finalize and document a comprehensive testing plan for all features, including edge cases and troubleshooting steps.
+(See docs/TestingPlan.md, added 2025-05-14)
+- Validate all migrated features and document issues as they are found.
+(Ongoing)

 ## Updates
 - Expanded `CardUpgradeData.md` with examples, interactions, and related links.